goauthentik/authentik/website/docs/troubleshooting/postgres/upgrade_docker.md

 Apply your backup to the new database: `cat upgrade_backup_12.sql | docker compose exec postgresql psql -U authentik`

-Remove the network configuration you made in step 5.
+Remove the network configuration setting `network_mode: none` that you added to the Compose file in the previous step.

 ### Recreate authentik